How does distributed storage function in a VMware environment?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-Other options would not accurately describe how distributed storage functions.
-Isolating storage resources per host limits the flexibility and efficiency that distributed storage aims to provide.
-Limiting access to a single host would negate the benefits of failover and load balancing.
-Although integrating with third-party cloud storage is a useful capability, it does not define the core function of distributed storage within a VMware environment itself.
+In contrast, isolating storage resources per host limits the flexibility and robustness of the storage solution, while limiting access to a single host restricts the efficiency and performance benefits.
+Integrating with third-party cloud storage can enhance the architecture, but it does not define how distributed storage fundamentally operates within the VMware environment itself.

 Subscribe